Mental Health Benefits of Exercise

 It is also a key factor in preventing cognitive decline and memory loss by keeping the hippocampus, the part of the brain responsible for learning and memory, strong and active.

-While the 7 benefits of exercise on mental health listed above all have a positive impact on the way we feel and function, there are others that also improve our daily life.
+While the benefits of exercise and mental health listed above all have a positive impact on the way we feel and function, there are others that also improve our daily life.

 Other mental benefits of exercise include: